 Examples of being politically active are:

 1. VOTING for municipal, state, and federal candidates whose policies are most in line with the authentic Teaching of the Catholic Church.
-This is the most important form of action in politics by EVERY LAY CATHOLIC, VOTING for politicians whose policies embrace morality (e.g., protecting human life from conception to natural death).
-It is also important to mention that if it is possible, lay Catholic voters are encouraged to persuade voters of all beliefs (i.e., Catholics and non-Catholics), of their obligation to only vote for Pro-Life politicians.
+This is the most important form of action in politics by EVERY LAY CATHOLIC; VOTING for politicians whose policies embrace morality (i.e., protecting human life from conception to natural death, and the Judeo-Christian tradition).
+It is also important to mention, that if it is possible, lay Catholics are encouraged to persuade their fellow countrymen/citizens of all beliefs (i.e., the Catholic laity, and the non-Catholic laity), of their obligation to only vote for Pro-Life politicians.

 1. When morality in the nation is threatened by policies that go against the authentic Teaching of the Catholic Church at the municipal, state, and federal levels of government, EVERY LAY CATHOLIC needs to PETITION public officials to preserve morality in the nation (e.g., protecting human life from conception to natural death), by making political decisions that are rooted in the Natural Moral Law.

-1. To have EVERY LAY CATHOLIC PRAY for political leaders to make political decisions rooted in the Natural Moral Law, for Pro-Life politicians to remain Pro-Life, and for the repentance of political leaders whose political decisions and beliefs go against God (an example of a belief that is against God is supporting abortion).
+1. To have EVERY LAY CATHOLIC PRAY for political leaders to make political decisions rooted in the Natural Moral Law, for Pro-Life politicians to remain Pro-Life, and for the repentance of politicians whose political decisions and beliefs go against God's Laws (two examples of immoral political beliefs and decisions, is supporting abortion, and same-sex marriage).

 1. To have EVERY LAY CATHOLIC PRAY for judges to use the Natural Moral Law as a guide when making judicial rulings, and for those judges who do not use the Natural Moral Law as a guide, to repent.